RPIERIS/HowManyDaysOld/README.md

 ## issues

 - There was no class set on the button element so I had to use [getElementByTagName](https://developer.mozilla.org/en-US/docs/Web/API/Element/getElementsByTagName).
-This however led to another issue which was that unlike eventSelector it got a HTML Collection which is like an array.
+This however led to another issue which was that unlike eventSelector its got a HTML Collection which is like an array.
 In this case I had to return the first item on the array which is for the variable so I could add an event listener to it.
 I always could have added the class via Javascript 🤔
 ```
 let calcBtn = document.getElementsByTagName('button')
 calcBtn[0].addEventListener('click', calculateDays);
 ```
 - Figuring out a formula for calculating days.
-I was initially thinking of creating a loop that would go through the number of days each year then calculate but the [Numbers and dates] on MDN said that
+I was initially thinking of creating a loop that would go through the number of days each year then calculate but the [Numbers and dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Numbers_and_dates#date_object) on MDN said that

     > JavaScript handles dates similarly to Java.
 The two languages have many of the same date methods, and both languages store dates as the number of milliseconds since January 1, 1970, 00:00:00, with a Unix Timestamp being the number of seconds since January 1, 1970, 00:00:00.